Cornell University Library

 After importing your passwords, delete them from your browser, and turn off any automatic saving features.

-For your most important or most sensitive accounts, consider enabling two-factor authentication (2FA) with an authenticator app, a hardware token — or both, which lets each act as a backup for the other.
+For your most important or most sensitive accounts, enable multi-factor authentication (MFA) with an authenticator app, a hardware token — or both — which lets each act as a backup for the other.

-The easiest and often default 2FA method is plain text SMS.
+The easiest and often default MFA method is plain text SMS.
 But this is also the least secure method, as a determined adversary can spoof your phone number if they know it, and intercept plain SMS texts.
-That’s why we recommend an authenticator app or hardware token.
+That’s why we recommend an authenticator app or hardware token if possible.
+But SMS is still much more secure than no MFA!

 Authenticator apps are free for individual end users (like you) because their profit comes from the tech companies that pay for them to be compatible with their sites, and by enterprise customers (like Cornell).